sumitmaji/reactjs/dockerbuild/README.md

 ```

 ## Configuration
-The following table lists the configurable parameters of the drone charts and their default values.
+The following table lists the configurable parameters of the docker-build and their default values.

 | Parameter                   | Description                                           | Default                |
 |-----------------------------|-------------------------------------------------------|------------------------|